 Program: M.S., Environmental and Occupational Health

-The M.S. in Environmental and Occupational Health Option in Industrial Hygiene has been suspended as of Fall 2017.
+Notice: The M.S. in Environmental and Occupational Health option in Industrial Hygiene has been suspended as of Fall 2017.

 Courses are explicitly designed to give students the skills needed to succeed on the job.
-Local employers, many of whom have graduated from this department, routinely seek our graduates as new hires.
-As one of the largest programs of its kind in the nation, we have an extensive network of environmental and occupational health professionals dedicated to the protection of the environment and community, as well as worker health and safety.
+Local employers, many of whom have graduated from this department, routinely seek CSUN graduates as new hires.
+As one of the largest programs of its kind in the nation, the department has an extensive network of environmental and occupational health professionals dedicated to the protection of the environment and community, as well as worker health and safety.

 The M.S. degree is designed to prepare the graduate for higher-level professional activities, including research, analysis and management of EOH systems.